prakashMpandey/grocery_app/README.md

 The API is documented using **Swagger / OpenAPI**:
 [API Docs](https://grocery-app-k42u.onrender.com/docs)

-> **Note:** You can use this link to explore and test all available endpoints and test them directly.
+> **Note:** You can use this link to explore all available endpoints and test them directly.

 ---